4Kaze/telegram-senko-bot/README.md

 * `/genewate [name]` - a command that generates a new gif with given name
 * `/wepo` - a command that sends the link to this repo

-All names are stripped from emojis and truncated to maximum 20 characters.
+All names are stripped from emojis, symbols and are truncated to be at maximum 20 characters.

 ## Contributing